×

 If you have not spent a lot of time in Portovenere, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Portovenere, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Portovenere for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, if you're unsure about your long-term plans or if your stay in Portovenere is temporary, renting might be a better option.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also allows you to avoid the responsibilities and costs that come with home ownership, such as maintenance and property taxes.
 Financially, buying a home requires a significant upfront cost, including a down payment and closing costs.
 However, it could be more cost-effective in the long run if property values increase.
 Renting, while typically cheaper in the short term, does not offer the same potential for financial return.
 It's also important to consider the real estate market in Portovenere.
 If it's a seller's market with high property values and competition, it might be more difficult to buy.
 Conversely, if it's a buyer's market, you might be able to find a good deal on a home.
 In conclusion, the decision to buy or rent a home in Portovenere should be based on your personal and financial circumstances, as well as the current state of the real estate market.
-It's recommended to consult with a real estate professional or financial advisor to help make the best decision for your situation," replied a member in Portovenere.
+It's recommended to consult with a real estate professional or financial advisor to help make the best decision for your situation," said one expat in Portovenere.

 What should I pack when moving to Portovenere?